 - How to accurately check IDs and recognize minors with fake IDs

-- How to prevent second-party sales
+- How to prevent second-party transactions

-- How to react with authorities when a problem arises
+- How to react to authorities when a problem arises

-- Access printable, temporary certificate immediately
+- Access to printable certificate immediately upon completion

-- Unlimited 24×7 free support
+- Unlimited US-based free support

 Official Basset Certificate Alcohol Sellers and Servers Education and Training

-License Number: 12-5A-0105593
+License Number: 5A-0105593

-- Illinois – City of Chicago
+- Illinois bartending license Chicago

 - The course is approved by City of Chicago and BASSET certified renewal or recertification requirements – every 3 years